 Have you thought to yourself, "I don't want a divorce but I don't know what to do"?
 Are you struggling with all the mixed emotions you're feeling about your husband and your marriage?
-The following advice can help you gain perspective in your situation, especially if you want to keep your marriage together.
+The following input from the life coach can help you gain perspective in your situation, especially if you want to keep your marriage together.

 Jo's Question: I've been married for about a year and a half.
 Our relationship has always been a long distance one, with the goal of being together eventually.
 He's told me he wants to end our marriage about 10 times, but then decides he doesn't want a divorce and apologizes and professes his love.
 I feel emotionally bankrupt and don't know how to move forward from here.
 How do I cope?
 This seems so unhealthy- I'm losing me and the beauty I used to see within me.
 I just feel numb and want to sleep for a year.
 I'm looking for advice on how or what this is (lack of feelings or attachment to life) and how to deal with it?